Fact-checked by the SnapMessages editorial team

 While you are in storage settings, move large media files to Google Photos or a microSD card if your device supports one.
 Freeing even 2–3 GB of internal storage can restore measurable write speed on phones using older eMMC flash storage, which is common in budget devices from 2017–2020.

-Key Takeaway: Clearing app cache — especially browsers and social apps — can free 1–5 GB on a typical older Android, directly improving read/write speeds.
+Clearing app cache, especially from browsers and social apps, can free 1–5 GB on a typical older Android, directly improving read/write speeds.
 Per Google’s Android support documentation, this step requires no special permissions and carries zero risk of data loss.

 Can Developer Options Actually Speed Up Old Android?

-Yes — reducing animation scales in Developer Options is one of the most impactful and least-known tricks to speed up old Android.
-It directly reduces the time your phone spends rendering visual transitions, making the UI feel dramatically faster without changing any hardware.
+Reducing animation scales in Developer Options is one of the most impactful and least-known tricks for older Android devices.
+It directly cuts the time your phone spends rendering visual transitions, making the UI feel dramatically faster without touching any hardware.

 Enable Developer Options by going to Settings > About Phone and tapping “Build Number” seven times.
-Once enabled, open Developer Options and set all three animation scales — Window animation scale, Transition animation scale, and Animator duration scale — to 0.5x.
-Setting them to “Off” feels instant but can disorient some users; 0.5x is the best balance.
+Once enabled, open Developer Options and set all three animation scales, Window animation scale, Transition animation scale, and Animator duration scale, to 0.5x.
+Setting them to “Off” feels instant but can disorient some users; 0.5x is the better balance for daily use.

 Limiting Background Processes